LaurelineP/ztm-node/README.md

 	**Thread is a self-context running asynchronously ( can be run in parallel and do not block regular js executions **
 	EX:
 	Every program currently executed are processes ( here node is executed therefore this is a ), a process is a thread machine wise
 	- how does node do it?
 		- what happen when you run a process ?
 		( executable running for instance and here in our case: Node )
 			- Processes are containers:
 				- code == processes to do : process contains your code which lives in the memory of that process Basically a process is something that is asked to run in parallel representing a single sequence of operations ( like functions )
-						- threads instanciated with sequences of task The code might instance new threads
+					- threads instantiated with sequences of task
+					The code might instance new threads
 						- call stack: these sequences lives in the call stack ( finishes function executions defined )

 					deadlocks happen in multi threading programming --> if not resolved the thread remains running

 					How nodes allowed us to do handle multi-threads	and allow js to do that. ( blocking function will block the process of your initial code ) thanks to EventLoop.

-						LIBUV handles asynch I/O ( file system and network ) Each time we run async functions or code --> these goes to event loop ( also a context registering function ordered execution that should be resolved in order to process the second )
+					LIBUV handles async I/O ( file system and network ) Each time we run async functions or code --> these goes to event loop ( also a context registering function ordered execution that should be resolved in order to process the second )

 					- file system relates to thread pool
-						- network would be delegate by the browser Saving the CPU to process all that
+					- network would be delegate by the browser
+					Saving the CPU to process all that

 					4 limited threads ? ( mentionned 4 threads)
 					Node knows what needs to be done regarding thread therefore the dev don't need to worry how to write the code to which thread

 THE EVENT LOOP